This opinion piece was written by PWYP Norway`s Secretary General Mona Thowsen and was first published in Dagens Næringsliv July 23,2020.

 PWYP Norway and many others, however, want to know whether tax evasions are occurring.
 For this reason, PWYP Norway developed «extended country-by-country reporting (ECBCR).

-ECBCR is a requirement for transparency from companies on specific accounting information tied to the tax area which includes information on paid taxes and the context in which the taxes are included.
+ECBCR is a requirement for transparency from companies on specific accounting information related to the tax area which includes information on paid taxes and the context in which the taxes are included.

-ECBCR includes an extended duty to provide information about 8 key numbers from the companies (production, employees, investments, revenue, and expenses, including three numbers for tax payments).
-The key numbers are reported for each individual country where the company is present.
-Gradually this amendment will hopefully also apply to fisheries and other sectors.
+ECBCR includes an extended disclosure obligation on 8 key figures from the companies (production, employees, investments, income and expenses, as well as three figures for tax payments).
+The key figures are reported for each individual country where the company is present.
+Eventually, the regulations will hopefully also apply to fisheries and other sectors.

-Through an «extended country-by-country reporting” we could acquire reliable information about the size of the investments in the USA and what the society gets in return for the investments.
+Through an «extended country-by-country reporting” we could acquire reliable information about the size of the investments in the United States and what the society gets in return for the investments.

 In the amendment for country-by-country reporting §4, 2 paragraph it states “When required to provide information on payments to authorities the report shall contain information on the undertaking`s investments, sales revenue, production volume and expense, distributed among the individual countries where the undertaking is running their activity.”